Disruption to waste services

 Please use the following advice and information to help us at this difficult time.
 We thank you for your co-operation and support.

 We intend to continue all current household bin collections (including garden waste) throughout November's lockdown period.
 However, if resources begin to be impacted by COVID-19-related issues, we may amend services accordingly.

 Household recycling centres

-Household recycling centres (HRCs, or 'the tip') are open for waste that cannot be collected at the kerbside.
+Household recycling centres (HRCs, or 'the tip') will remain open for waste that cannot be collected at the kerbside, including garden waste.
 We encourage residents to continue to store waste at home, where possible, to reduce pressures on these services.

 Visitors to all HRCs are asked to note the following:-